searles/parsing/tutorial.md

 `Recognizable.Then`), its `notifyNoMatch` is called.

-If the grammar is supposed to be LL-1, it is best to throw an expeption, otherwise backtracking is used to recover from this mismatch.
-Our grammar is LL-1, thus we throw an exception.
+If the grammar is supposed to be LL-1, it is best to throw an exception, otherwise backtracking is used to recover from this mismatch.
+Our grammar is supposed to be LL-1, thus we throw an exception.

 ~~~ kotlin
     val env = Environment { stream, failedParser ->